SandyRodger/LS170-171/lesson_2.md

 https://www.youtube.com/watch?v=IP-rGJKSZ3s&vl=en

 - Protocols such as the ethernet and internet protocols contain checksum data to prove to the receiver that the data after transmission is the same as when it was sent.
 But is the data is corrupt they just drop the packet.
 We need a system that guarantees that a packet of information will be replaced if it becomes lost or corrupt.
-- The possibility of losing data means that the network uo to and including the Internet Protocol is effectively an unreliable communication channel.
+- The possibility of losing data means that the network up to and including the Internet Protocol is effectively an unreliable communication channel.
 - As developers we need a reliable communication channel.
-- At lower levels out communication channel is unreliable, so how to we ensure reliability.
+- At lower levels our communication channel is unreliable, so how to we ensure reliability.

 ### Building a reliable protocol